aron-hoogeveen/ibvse/README.md

 ## Running the code
 ### Demo
-A demo of the code can be ran by calling the file demo.py with the following command:
+A demo of the code can be run by calling the file demo.py with the following command:

 ```
 python demo.py
 ```

 The demo will automatically download a small dataset from MEGA.
-The dataset can also be download from [here](https://mega.nz/file/ejICQS5A#zunX-XdB_-V5e6MgoCcr6frrH44Yds_lPVYXuquQlzw).
-If you choose to download the dataset manually.
-Move it to the folder 'Demo-Images-and-videos' and unzip it in that folder.
+The dataset can also be downloaded from [here](https://mega.nz/file/ejICQS5A#zunX-XdB_-V5e6MgoCcr6frrH44Yds_lPVYXuquQlzw).
+If you choose to download the dataset manually, move it to the folder 'Demo-Images-and-videos' and unzip it in that folder.
 The file tree should look like this:

 ```
 Demo-images-and-videos/
 ├─ Batutta1/